ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Preconditions:

-* Identify the roles that need to be supported by the BPI Storage, based on the functional requirements and design specifications such as "Administrators" with full read and write permissions or "ReadUser" with only read permissions.
+* Identify roles and levels of access required that need to be supported by the BPI Storage, based on the business requirements of the test use case.
+* A BPI test system is up and running.
+* Two or more BPI Subjects and BPI Subject Accounts created in the BPI

 Test steps:

-1. Create two or mor test BPU Subjects and assign them to the identified roles.
+1. Create two or more test BPU Subjects and assign them to the identified roles and the level of access specified for each role.
-2. Attempt to perform various operations on the BPI Storage using each test BPI Subject such as read and write operations.
+2. Attempt to perform various operations on the BPI Storage using each test BPI Subject.
-3. Verify that the operations are allowed or denied based on the permissions associated with the BPI Subject's role.
+3. Verify that the operations are allowed or denied based on the access permissions associated with each of the BPI Subjects' role.
-4. Attempt to perform operations that require higher permissions than the current BPI Subject's role such as writing for a "ReadUser" role.
+4. Attempt to perform operations that require different access permissions than the test BPI Subjects' role.
 5. Verify that such operations are denied and an appropriate error message is displayed.
-6. Repeat the above steps for each supported role.
+6. Repeat the above steps for each test role.

 Test pass criteria:

-The test will pass if all supported roles are successfully tested, and BPI Subjects are able to perform operations only as allowed by their role's permissions.
-Additionally, attempting operations that require higher permissions than the current BPI Subject's role must be denied, and appropriate error messages must be displayed.
+* The test will pass if all test roles are successfully tested, and the test BPI Subjects are able to perform operations only as allowed by their role's permissions.
+* Additionally, attempting operations that require different permissions than the test BPI Subjects' roles must be denied, and appropriate error messages must be displayed.

 #### **[R284]**
 BPI Storage MUST support policy management.

+*Examples of such policies are rules governing creation, modification, deletion, and retention of data.*

 [[R284]](#r284) Testability: